Wrekkers/Data-mining/readme.md

 This code contains a self implemented logic of extracting frequent item sets and and rule mining that satisfy the minimum confidence.
-The algorithm uses Aprioriand FP trees.
+The algorithm uses Apriori and FP trees.